 - In about a third of all cases, if the driver or passenger has skin abrasions from the use of seat belts, these skin abrasions to the chest, neck, and abdomen may indicate internal damage or injury

 “Wait, so are there really injuries caused by the use of seat belts?” you may be wondering.
-“There are,” says our experienced seat belt injury attorney in Allentown.
+“There are,” says our Experienced Car Accident Attorney in Allentown.
 The problem is that many times, people fail to recognize signs of a seat belt injury, which can include:

 - Pain in the abdomen area (between the hips and ribs)